DIAGNijmegen/website-pathology/content/pages/projects/sysmifta.md

 picture: Sysmifta3a.png
 bibkeys:
 people: Meyke Hermsen, Jeroen van der Laak, Luuk Hilbrands, Bart Smeets, Friedrich Feuerhake
-description: In this project, we investigate the role of immune cell subsets in interstitial fibrosis and tubular atrophy in renal allografts, using multiplex immunohistochemistry and Deep Learning.
+description: The investigation of the role of immune cell subsets in interstitial fibrosis and tubular atrophy in renal allografts, using multiplex immunohistochemistry and Deep Learning.
 template: project-single

 ## Background